 Gymnosperm Reproduction Process

 Gymnosperms, which include coniferous trees such as pines, are non-flowering plants that produce seeds.
-According to Ohio State University's Horticulture and Crop Science Department, gymnosperms produce both male and female cones.
+These non-flowering plants produce both male and female cones.
 The female cones contain egg cells and the male cones contain sperm cells, which are contained in small grains of pollen.
 When the pollen has matured, it is dispersed into the wind.
 It blows through the female cones, fertilizing the eggs and creating seeds, which grow into new plants.